-- Four are in the north of the county in a line from Ham Wall, throught, Wells and Oakhill to Frome.
+- Four are in the north of the county in a line from Ham Wall, through, Wells and Oakhill to Frome.

 - The fifth is in the south of Somerset, in wellington.